-You don’t want people so afraid to make a move that they feel they need a permission slip from corporate just to grant a refund or order more toilet paper.
+We don’t want people so afraid to make a move that they feel they need a permission slip from corporate just to grant a refund or order more toilet paper.

 Make the plan as detailed as it needs to be, but no more.
 And when it’s time to execute, make sure the guys on the ground have the latitude (and backing!) to make decisions in the moment.

-Even if they get it wrong sometimes, if the idea behind the behavior was an attempt to act positively in support of the intent, your best response is a pat on the back not a kick in the pants.
+Even if they get it wrong sometimes, if the idea behind the behavior was an attempt to act positively in support of the intent, our best response is a pat on the back not a kick in the pants.